mountetna/monoetna/mountetna.github.io/timur.md

 #### Blank File

-When the attribute has explicitly been marked as "Blank", the attribute shows a gray `Blank file` value.
-This means that the system does not expect a file for the attribute, and it has been deliberately marked as such.
-Note that this differs from the `No file` value.
+When the file has explicitly been marked as "Blank", the attribute shows a gray `Blank file` value.
+This means, distinct from 'no file', that we do not *expect* a file here, and it has been deliberately marked as blank.
 ![Blank File text when attribute has been marked as blank](/assets/images/timur/blank-file-attribute.png) {:.image}

-When editing, this action marks the file attribute as deliberately blank.
+When editing, this action marks the file attribute as blank.
 ![Blank file button circled in the UI](/assets/images/timur/blank-file-attribute-callout.png) {:.image}